Liver cancer: Prevention

 Prevention of cancers can be separated into primary, secondary, and tertiary prevention.
 Primary prevention preemptively reduces exposure to a risk factor for liver cancer.
 One of the most successful primary liver cancer preventions is vaccination against hepatitis B. Vaccination against the hepatitis C virus is currently unavailable.
 Other forms of primary prevention are aimed at limiting transmission of these viruses by promoting safe injection practices, screening blood donation products, and screening high-risk asymptomatic individuals.
 Aflatoxin exposure can be avoided by post-harvest intervention to discourage mold, which has been effective in west Africa.
 Reducing alcohol use disorder, obesity, and diabetes mellitus would also reduce rates of liver cancer.
 Diet control in hemochromatosis could decrease the risk of iron overload, decreasing the risk of cancer.

+Due to the increasing incidence of MASLD on a global scale, prevention strategies now place greater emphasis on managing weight, promoting physical activity, controlling diabetes, and reducing metabolic risk factors, in addition to continuing efforts to prevent viral hepatitis.
+These measures aim to curb the rising trend of liver diseases associated with metabolic dysfunction.

 Secondary prevention includes both cure of the agent involved in the formation of cancer (carcinogenesis) and the prevention of carcinogenesis if this is not possible.
 Cure of virus-infected individuals is not possible, but treatment with antiviral drugs can decrease the risk of liver cancer.
 Chlorophyllin may have potential in reducing the effects of aflatoxin.

 Tertiary prevention includes treatments to prevent the recurrence of liver cancer.
 These include the use of surgical interventions, chemotherapy drugs, and antiviral drugs.

 Treatment

 General considerations

 Like many cancers, treatment depends on the specific type of liver cancer as well as stage of the cancer.
 The main way cancer is staged is based on the TMN staging systems.
 There are also liver cancer specific staging systems, each of which has treatment options that may result in a non recurrence of cancer, or cure.
 For example, for HCC it is common to use the Barcelona Clinic Liver Cancer Staging System.

 Treatments include surgery, medications, and ablation methods.
 There are many chemotherapeutic drugs approved for liver cancer including: atezolizumab, nivolumab, pembrolizumab, regorafenib.
 Increasingly, immunotherapy agents (also called targeted cancer therapies or precision medicine) are being used to treat hepatobiliary cancers.
+A standard first-line systemic treatment for advanced hepatocellular carcinoma now includes combination immune checkpoint inhibitor therapy.
+It has replaced tyrosine kinase inhibitor monotherapy as the preferred approach in eligible patients.

 Recent advances in liver cancer treatment are exploring T cells engineered with chimeric antigen receptors (CARs) targeting glypican-3 (GPC3), such as GAP T cells, showing potential in addressing GPC3-positive tumors, especially in pediatric liver cancers.

+New researches focus on blood-based biomarkers, circulating tumor DNA, artificial intelligence-assisted imaging, and combination immunotherapy strategies to enhance early detection and treatment options.
+However, most of these methods are still under clinical evaluation and have not yet been adopted as standard clinical practice.